Scottish Primary Schools League Tables

 Scotland Overall Performance

-The ACEL data used in this 2023 performance analysis provided data on 1986 publicly funded schools.
-For the analysis the schools were allocated into bands where band 1 represents the best performing schools (aggregate score 320 – 400) and band 5 the poorest performing schools (aggregate score 0 to 79 see analysis this page below ).
-For the calculation of percentages for each band the 364 schools that were not graded (nd) were ignored from the total.
+The ACEL data used in this performance analysis (for 2023/24 academic year) provided data on 1972 publicly funded schools.
+For the analysis the schools were allocated into 10 bands where band 1 represents the best performing schools with 90% or more of their pupils meeting the target levels for Listening & Talking, Numeracy, Reading and Writing, band 2 represents schools with 80% – 89% or more of their pupils meeting the target and band 10 represents the poorest performing schools 0% – 10% or more of their pupils meeting the target.
+Note that in 2023/24 no schools were allocate to bands below band 7 and only 13 schools were in bands below band 5. (see analysis this page below ).
+For the calculation of percentages in each band the 386 schools that were not graded were ignored from the total and appear on the maps as Group 99.
 Table 1 shows the numbers of schools allocated to each band based on ACEL assessment levels for 2022/23.
-Forty four percent of schools were in band 1 with achievement in the range 80% to 100% and forty eight percent of schools were in band 2 with an achievement in the range 60% to 79%.
-Only 7.6% of schools fell outside of the top two bands.

 Table 1